bevry/make-deno-edition/README.md

 1. certain globals (e.g. `__filename` and `__dirname`) are mapped to their corresponding deno userland polyfilll

-1. internal imports (any relative path to another file inside your source edition) are mapped to their typescript file, e.g. `import thing from './file'` and `import thing from './file.js'` becomes `import thing from './file.ts`
+1. internal imports (any relativeu path to another file inside your source edition) are mapped to their typescript file, e.g. `import thing from './file'` and `import thing from './file.js'` becomes `import thing from './file.ts`

 1. remote imports (e.g. any URL) are assumed to be compatible, as node.js doesn't support them, so it is assumed they are already deno compatible